jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 ::

     virtual PVideoFrame __stdcall NewVideoFrame(const VideoInfo& vi, int align=FRAME_ALIGN) = 0;
-    // align should be 4 or 8 (default 16)
+    // default align is 16

 The NewVideoFrame callback allocates space for a video frame of the